Principal Lawyer / Health Lawyer / Adjunct Professor, Lisa Feldstein Law Office PC / York University (Faculty of Health)

 March 1, 2016

 Lisa Feldstein is a health lawyer in the Greater Toronto Area and an adjunct professor at York University in Toronto.
 She is the owner and founder of Lisa Feldstein Law Office Professional Corporation, an innovative law firm that focuses on Family Health Law™.
-Lisa has helped hundreds of clients create and protect their families.
-Prior to opening her own firm, Lisa worked at a health law boutique in Toronto.
+She has helped hundreds of clients create and protect their families.
+Prior to opening her own firm, Feldstein worked at a health law boutique in Toronto.
 She received her legal training at Osgoode Hall Law School, where she subsequently taught negotiation for six years.
-Lisa has been featured as an expert in the areas of mental health law, surrogacy, and elder law.
+She has been featured as an expert in the areas of mental health law, surrogacy, and elder law.
 She has appeared in magazines and newspapers such as Maclean's, Italian Vanity Fair, and the National Post.
-She has been interviewed on television, radio, and podcasts.
+Feldstein has been interviewed on television, radio, and podcasts.
 Some notable appearances include CBC's The Current, CTV's Your Morning and Global News.
 She currently has a column in the Lawyer's Daily, a national publication for lawyers.

 Additional Titles and Affiliations